Sabreen Hisbani

+In 2024, Sabreen Hisbani made her debut in live theatre with a Sindhi play titled Salgirah.
+The production explored the emotional landscape of a couple in a long-term marriage who, after years of routine, confront their unmet expectations and societal pressures.
+She performed in a sold-out show that received high praise from fans.
+The performance took place at the Arts Council Karachi on 17 October 2024.

-Early life and career
+Early life

-Sabreen was born on September 10, 1978 in Karachi to Altaf Sheikh.
+Sabreen was born on 10 September 1978, in Karachi to Maria Baloch.
 She is the sister of famous host Sanam Baloch, and Sabreen's mother was a Lok Sindhi singer.
 She has two sisters and two brothers.
 Her sister Sanam Baloch is an acclaimed actress.
 She was a flight attendant for PIA then began her career in 2005 in the PTV drama serial Masuri, which gives her wide acclaim, she successfully established herself as an actress in industry.
 Since she has appeared in drama serials, sitcoms, telefims and has appeared on number of talk shows and programs.
 In addition she hosted the 17th PTV Karachi Center Awards.